KredensKuchenny/Rubber-Ducky-using-RP2040/README.md

 - **Number Pad Keys**: `KEYPAD_ONE`, `KEYPAD_TWO`, etc.

 ### Notes:
-- Ensure that your device is capable of using USB HID (e.g., a microcontroller like an Adafruit Feather or Raspberry Pi Pico).
+- Ensure that your device is capable of using USB HID (e.g., a microcontroller like an RP2040 Zero).
 - The script sends simulated keystrokes to the computer as if they were typed by a physical keyboard.